Chicken and Dumplings - ☺♥T

 If you are not using the optional egg method, add the milk, only 1/4 cup at a time while mixing for a minute or two between milk additions, for you may not need a full cup.
 If you decide to use the optional eggs and milk version then whisk the eggs and add the 1/4 cup of milk to it and whisk well, and add it all at once into the flour mixture.
 If you didn't use the egg option, repeat the milk additions and continue mixing only until a ball of dough begins to form.
 Whichever method you use the formation of the mixture into dough will be obvious so it is easy to know when to stop mixing.

-Divide the dough in half and knead each piece by hand for a minute or two, then form a circle of dough about 1" thick and put it onto some plastic wrap.
+Divide the dough in half and knead each piece by hand or by using a dough hook with the electric mixer for a minute or two, then form a rectangle of dough about 1" thick and put it onto some plastic wrap.
 Wrap the dough with the plastic wrap and refrigerate the it for 30 to 60 minutes.
 The chilling and resting period will help gluten formation, which is highly desirable in keeping the dough together later while the dumplings are cooking in the broth.

 Roll out the dough onto a floured surface.
 I like to put plastic wrap on a granite countertop and dust it with flour.
 Then I partially knead and flatten the dough to a 1" or less thickness by hand to make rolling it out easier.
 Then I dust the dough with flour, center it on the plastic wrap and put a second piece of plastic wrap on top.
 Then I roll the dough with an ordinary rolling pin to about 1/8th of an inch thick.
 This method works perfectly for rolling dough without having it stick to any surface, and the rolling pin stays clean.